fablabbcn/smartcitizen-docs/docs/Components/Firmware/guides/Update the firmware.md

 	After updating the firmware follow this same steps to input the token and wifi credentials, after this your kit will be publishing on the same registered device than before.

+!!! info "A note about versions"
+	:white_check_mark: The guide below applies to both, SCK 2.0 and SCK2.1.

 !!! example "Updating your kit is very simple"

 	* **Connect your kit** with a micro USB cable to your computer.